 Phased Remodeling, Vinyl Siding and Grading

-In this episode The Handyguys start off discussing Phased remodeling inspired by an article in a recent “Home Improvement Times”.
+In this episode, The Handyguys start off discussing phased remodeling inspired by an article in a recent “Home Improvement Times”.
 What is phased, or serial remodeling?
 Are there advantages to this approach in tough economic times?
 What are the disadvantages?
 We then address two listener questions, one on what should be included in a vinyl siding job and one about grading, moisture and stucco.
 Listen to the podcast for a discussion by The Handyguys Brian & Paul.

 We then address a question from a listener about vinyl siding, Lou Ann writes:

 I really enjoy your podcast, and I have a question for you.
 We are getting our 60 + years old house resided with vinyl siding.
 They will be replacing the existing aluminum siding.
 My question is…what can I expect?
-I’ve gone to website that tell you to take down all your framed artwork from the walls.
+I’ve gone to website that tells you to take down all your framed artwork from the walls.
 What happens to all the stuff already cut into the siding, dryer vents, water pipes and such?

 Hope this isn’t a stupid question.
 Thanks for your help.

 Lou Ann – No, that’s not a stupid question at all.
 It is standard practice that all the penetrations through the siding are properly flashed and trimmed out when the siding is installed.
 It couldn’t hurt to ask your contractor though.
 This may be specified in your agreement but it doesn’t hurt to make a call.
 Do not let them charge extra after you ask.
 We discuss this and talk about some of the things the siding contractor will need to deal with in the podcast.
 Thanks for your question Lou Ann.